-People bereaved in sudden or shocking ways often have many needs, including emotional support but help with practical things too.
+People bereaved in sudden ways often have many acute and grave needs, including emotional and practical.
 Our helpline gives them a named, qualified, friendly and professional case worker.
 We can also support you and offer you a case worker too.

-We are particularly here to help during the first days, weeks and months of a bereavement (but you can call any time after a death).
+We are particularly here to help you and the person you are helping during the first days, weeks and months of a sudden bereavement (but call any time after a death).
 We help whether the cause of death was an event or an illness, including COVID-19.

-If you are calling outside our operating hours, talk to our friends at the National Bereavement Partnership between 7am and 10pm on 0800 448 0800 for emotional support.
+Get in touch using the details above.
+(If you are calling outside our operating hours, talk to our friends at the National Bereavement Partnership between 7am and 10pm on 0800 448 0800 for emotional support.)

 a confidential listening ear to say how you are feeling, and help you feel safe, supported and connected.
 Someone to talk to about your feelings, thoughts, and whatever you are going through right now, from day one that you’re supporting a bereaved person, or at any time afterwards.

 access to compassionate help where the bereaved person lives.
-We connect you with people who care and can help.
-You might want to talk to someone in your community and get help with immediate practical needs such as shopping for a bereaved person.
-The person you are supporting might need help because they are feeling ill or need help with caring for someone in their family.
-We find you that help.
+We connect you with other people who care and can help.
+You might want to get help with immediate practical needs such as shopping for a bereaved person.
+The person you are supporting might need help because they are ill or need help with caring for someone in their family.
+We can help find that help.

 help with pressing problems.
 No problem is too big or small for the Sudden team.
-Whether a bereaved person needs help stopping junk mail arriving, can’t understand a will, or is struggling with lack of income, we are here to help, or find someone who can help them better than us.
+Whether a bereaved person needs help stopping junk mail, can’t understand a will, or is struggling with lack of income, we are here to help, or find someone who can help better than us.
 We get things done for you and for them.

 Our call back promise

 We stay with you, if you want us to.
-We offer to call you back on days and at times we agree with you, to check if you have received all the help you need, and whether there is any more help we need to find for you.
+We offer to call you back at times we agree with you, to check if you have received all the help you need, and whether there is any more help we need to find for you.

 After a while